sormuras/bach/.bach/README.md

 - `com.github.sormuras.bach@VERSION.jar`: 🎼 Bach, the Java Shell Builder

-## Directory `.bach/bach.info`
+## Directory `.bach/src`

-The `.bach/bach.info` directory contains sources of the configuration module for this project.
+The `.bach/src` directory contains sources of the configuration module for this project.
-If this directory does not exist, Bach is running in "zero-configuration" mode.

 ## Directory `.bach/external-modules`